 What is the O’Neill School?

-#1The O’Neill School of Public and Environmental Affairs is a nationally ranked academic institution located on the campus of Indiana University and home to the number one* Master of Public Affairs program in the nation.*tied
+The O’Neill School of Public and Environmental Affairs is a nationally ranked academic institution located on the campus of Indiana University and home to one of the nation’s top Master of Public Affairs programs.

 We bring together management skills, science, policy analysis, and the humanities.
 We focus on governing, managing, and leading.
-We prepare students to address the complex issues that face society todayissues one field of study alone can't solve.
+We prepare students to address the complex issues that face society today—issues one field of study alone can't solve.

 And the world has noticed.
 We’ve been recognized many times over for our unique programs and outstanding faculty.